 Pricing and Conclusion

-Ryzen 3700X’s launch price was $330 but its price has been reduced to $300 which is the launch price of Ryzen 5600X.
-Frankly, both the processors are good options for gaming and productivity but in case you are looking for a CPU for only gaming purpose, then 5600X should be the best option otherwise 3700X will be better for those who are more into content creation than gaming.
+Frankly, both the processors are good options for gaming and productivity but in case you are looking for a CPU for only gaming purposes, then 5600X should be the best option otherwise 3700X will be better for those who are more into content creation than gaming.